Barin uprising

 The Barin uprising (also known by other names) was an armed conflict between Uyghur militants and Chinese government forces from 4 to 10 April 1990 in the township of Barin (or Baren) in Xinjiang, China.
-Violence began on the evening of 4 April, when a group of 200 to 300 Uyghur men attempted to breach the gates of the local government office in a protest against alleged forced abortions of Uyghur women and Chinese rule in Xinjiang.
+Violence began on the evening of 4 April, when a group of 200 to 300 Uyghur men attempted to breach the gates of the local government office in a protest against forced abortions of Uyghur women and Chinese rule in Xinjiang.
 The arrival of 130 armed police to quell the unrest was immediately met with armed resistance by militants among the crowd.
 Initial clashes that evening left six policemen dead and 13 wounded.
 The militants also captured five policemen, while the armed police captured 19 militants.

 The armed police called for reinforcements from the People's Liberation Army (PLA) the next day, following two failed attempts at negotiations and a prisoner exchange.
 The uprising ended shortly after the arrival of Chinese reinforcements, with most militants surrendering but some fleeing to the Kunlun Mountains.
 The escaped militants were all eventually captured by the PLA from 6 to 10 April.
 Analysts and scholars generally consider the event to be a watershed moment in Xinjiang's history which caused the Chinese government to tighten its policies in the region.

 Names

-The Chinese government's official name for the conflict is the "Counter-revolutionary armed riot in Barin Township, Akto County" (阿克陶县巴仁乡反革命武装暴乱).
-The East Turkestan Government-in-Exile describes the events as the "Barin revolution" (بارىن ئىنقىلابى) or "Barin massacre" (بارىن قىرغىنچىلىقى).
-Another name is the "Barin Township incident" (巴仁乡事件).
+The Chinese government's official name for the conflict is the "Counter-revolutionary armed riot in Barin Township, Akto County".
+The East Turkestan Government-in-Exile describes the events as the "Barin revolution" (Note: بارىن ئىنقىلابى) or "Barin massacre".
+(Note: بارىن قىرغىنچىلىقى) Another name is the "Barin Township incident".